-- 1. Implement the Eelgrass Protection & Management Plan (EPMP) that provides for an Eelgrass Protection Zone/no anchoring area (EPZ) separate from an authorized Anchorage Area. - a.
-Codify the establishment of the EPZ through RBRA ordinance adoption; coordinate with the United States Coast Guard to update the Code of Federal Regulations, if necessary, and US Nautical Navigation Charts 18649 and 18653 and United State Coast Pilot 7 to reflect boundaries and related information pertaining to the EPZ and the Anchorage Area.
-Complete by December 15, 2023. - b.
+a.
+Implement RBRA's Eelgrass Protection and Management Plan (EPMP), which provides for an Eelgrass Protection Zone/no anchoring area (EPZ) separate from an authorized anchorage area; implementation includes codifying the EPZ through RBRA ordinance adoption.

+b.
+Coordinate with the United States Coast Guard to update the Code of Federal Regulations, if necessary, and US Nautical Navigation Charts 18649 and 18653 and United State Coast Pilot 7 to reflect boundaries and related information pertaining to the EPZ and the Anchorage Area.
+Complete by December 15, 2023.

+c.
 Conduct educational outreach and place signage to inform the public about the boundaries, regulations, and purpose of the EPZ and the importance of eelgrass.
 Note that most of the EPZ is five feet deep or less in low tide, which is a shallow depth for visiting vessels especially for sailboats with keels.
-In addition to signage at relevant locations along the Sausalito shoreline (with the cooperation of the City of Sausalito and landowners), consider installation of a hard piling or marker at the southern tip of the Richardson Bay Audubon Society, marked appropriately for visibility from Day Marker Four. - c.
+In addition to signage at relevant locations along the Sausalito shoreline (with the cooperation of the City of Sausalito and landowners), consider installation of a hard piling or marker at the southern tip of the Richardson Bay Audubon Society, marked appropriately for visibility from Day Marker Four.

+d.
 Prohibit and enforce against new vessels anchoring in the EPZ for any period of time, upon promulgation of the EPZ regulations.
-No permission shall be granted for anchoring in the EPZ. - d.
-Place up to 20 moorings in the revised Anchorage Area outside the EPZ; complete by December 15, 2022.
+No permission shall be granted for anchoring in the EPZ.

+e.
+Place up to 15 temporary moorings in the revised Anchorage Area, pursuant to the provisions in the 2021 agreement with BCDC, outside the EPZ; complete by December 15, 2022.